Northrop, Minnesota

 Northrop is a city in Martin County, Minnesota, United States.
-The population was 227 at the 2010 census.
+The population was 223 at the 2020 census.

 History

 Northrop was platted in 1899.
 It was named for Cyrus Northrop, president of the University of Minnesota.
 A post office was established at Northrop in 1900, and remained in operation until it was discontinued in 1972.

 Geography

+Northrop is in northeastern Martin County, 7 mi north of Fairmont, the county seat, and the same distance south of Truman.
+Minnesota State Highway 15 passes half a mile east of Northrop, connecting it with Fairmont and Truman.